AuraMask/provider-engine/README.md

 - removed `dist` from git (but published in npm module)
 - es5 builds in `dist/es5`
 - zero + ProviderEngine bundles are es5
-- web3 subprovider renamed to provider subprovider
+- webu subprovider renamed to provider subprovider
 - error if provider subprovider is missing a proper provider
 - removed need to supply getAccounts hook
 - fixed `hooked-wallet-ethtx` message signing